krb5/krb5/doc/admin/conf_files/krb5_conf.rst

     (for example, when converting ``rcmd.hostname`` to
     ``host/hostname.domain``).

+**disable_encrypted_timestamp**
+    If this flag is true, the client will not perform encrypted timestamp preauthentication if requested by the KDC.
+Setting this flag can help to prevent dictionary attacks by active attackers, if the realm's KDCs support SPAKE preauthentication or if initial authentication always uses another mechanism or always uses FAST.
+    This flag persists across client referrals during initial authentication.
+This flag does not prevent the KDC from offering encrypted timestamp.
+New in release 1.17.

 **http_anchors**
     When KDCs and kpasswd servers are accessed through HTTPS proxies, this tag can be used to specify the location of the CA certificate which should be